Queen Elizabeth II: 'Mourning but celebrating' King Charles's visit

 But crowds are being accommodated outside Hillsborough Castle and in front of Belfast City Hall, where the King's cavalcade is due to pass on Tuesday afternoon.
 The visit is causing some congestion and traffic delays.

+In May, roughly 42% of people cast their first preference vote for a unionist politician.

+About 40% voted for nationalists, and the rest - 18% - gave their number one preference to candidates who designated as being neutral on the constitutional status of Northern Ireland.

-An atmosphere of low-key excitement is building in Hillsborough, with the waving of red, white and blue of the Union flags now more regularly punctuating the otherwise drab grey clouds hanging over the village's Main Street.
+The waving of red, white and blue of the Union flags is punctuating the otherwise drab grey clouds hanging over the village's Main Street.

 While Northern Ireland is known for its divisions, there has been little anti-royal sentiment among the crowds, which are now five-deep outside Hillsborough Castle.